chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+**This is an alpha release of PlasmaC.
+Development is still in progress, and various bugs may or may not be present.**

 Welcome to PlasmaC's user documentation!
 ========================================